AdrianPrice/Domain-Independent-Deception/README.md

 * template.pddl: The PDDL containing the initial and goal states
 * hyps.dat: A file containing all potential goals (including the real goal)
 * real_hyp.dat: A file containing just the real goal

+Running the above code will just bring out the deceptive path.
+If you would like for information about whether each step is truthful or not run the above code with the `--deceptivestats` flag, and if you would like verbose printing run the above code with the `--verbose` flag.